MCarlomagno/kidd_video_player/README.md

 	   kidd_video_player:

 ### Step 2
-Then open your terminal and run:
+Open your terminal and run:

     flutter pub get

 ### Step 3

-Import the widget in the dart file that contains the widget that will contain the video player:
+Import the script in the dart file that will contain the widget that uses the video player as a child:

     import  'package:kidd_video_player/kidd_video_player.dart';

 ### Step 4

-Let's code a simple example, put the KiddVideoPlayer() class as a child of some widget:
+Let's code a simple example, put the KiddVideoPlayer() class as a child of some widget with the following parameters:

     ...
     child: Container(